nkbadhon/Learn-With-Passion/README.md

 Features:
 1. In home section the website will welcome you.
-2. In Course section you can see all the available courses in body./
+2. In Course section you can see all the available courses in body.
+3. After clicking on a particular course, it will ask for user login.
+4. You can login/register using email, google, github.
+5. In blog section you can get basic knowledge of web related things.